HappySeaFox/sail/FAQ.md

 ## Is SAIL cross-platform?

 Yes.
 It's written in pure C11 and is highly portable.
-However, only the Windows, macOS, and Linux platforms are currently supported.
+However, only the Windows, macOS, and Linux platforms are officially supported.
+SAIL may or may not compile on other platforms.
 Pull requests to support more platforms are highly welcomed.

 ## What's the preferred way of installation?